elenirotsides/Trivia-Bot/README.md

 There are many different commands you can use to interact with Trivia Bot. _This section will be evolving as we continue to add more features!_ Here is what we currently have going on:

--   `-play tf chill` Starts a round of chill T/F Trivia.
+-   `!play tf chill` Starts a round of chill T/F Trivia.
--   `-play tf competitive` Starts a round of competitive T/F Trivia.
+-   `!play tf competitive` Starts a round of competitive T/F Trivia.
--   `-play mc chill` Starts a round of chill Multiple Choice Trivia.
+-   `!play mc chill` Starts a round of chill Multiple Choice Trivia.
--   `-play mc competitive` Starts a round of competitive Multiple Choice Trivia.
+-   `!play mc competitive` Starts a round of competitive Multiple Choice Trivia.
--   `-help` Lists out all the commands that Trivia Bot responds to, and what they do.
+-   `!help` Lists out all the commands that Trivia Bot responds to, and what they do.
 -   🛑 Stops the current Trivia game

 The difference between `chill` and `competitive`: